Ximi1970/spksrc/README.spk-toolchain.rst

 How to use the spk toolchain-gccxx package
 ==========================================

-Toolchain-gccxx packages create new toolchains for most of the synology architectures.
+The toolchain-gccxx packages create new toolchain for most of the synology architectures.

 Status of the toolchains::

 	architecture    ( toolchains:    	binutils    gcc    glibc )  binaries    helloworld 47 48 49 51 52

 	avoton	        x                          ok       ok       ok        ok       (cannot test) bromolow        x                          ok       ok       ok        ok       (cannot test) cedarview       x  x  x                    ok       ok       ok        ok       ok